openxla/xla/xla/examples/axpy/README.md

 ```

 Now that we've set up our client and parsed the StableHLO module we can
-compile it to an executable (step 2):
+compile it to an executable:

 ```c++
 // Use our client to compile our StableHLO module to an executable.